 Dori Hoch is a retired elementary teacher and reading specialist who has always enjoyed writing and teaching students to write well.
 She belongs to a local writers group, is a fellow of the National Writing Project, and has taught many years in the Young Writers/Young Readers Summer Enrichment Program at Kutztown Elementary School.
-Living in Berks County, Pennsylvania, she has been fascinated with the local abandoned or renovated one-room schools that are scattered throughout the countryside and by stories she has heard at family picnics about the “good old fashioned school days”.
+Living in Berks County, Pennsylvania, she has been fascinated with the local abandoned or renovated one-room schools that are scattered throughout the countryside and by stories she heard at family picnics about the “good old fashioned school days”.

 Her second book, The Easter Bunny Brothers, was written as an entertaining story for her grandchildren.
 Jane Wolfgang’s colorful illustrations bring Bobby and Benjamin to life as they struggle with sibling rivalry, problem solving and team work.

-A sequel, The Bunny Brothers’ First Thanksgiving, has just been released for the fall of 2015.
+A sequel, The Bunny Brothers’ First Thanksgiving, was released for the fall of 2015.
 In this humorous tale, Bobby and Benjamin Bunny want to celebrate Thanksgiving just like the Pilgrims and Indians of long ago.
 Taking their bows and arrows, the two bunny brothers set off to find a turkey.
 Once again, Jane Wolfgang’s illustrations add detail and humor to the story as they struggle with problem solving, team work, and risk taking.

 Dori Hoch is available for school, library, and historical society visits.
 Her Bunny Brother series are perfect for pre-school through second grade.
 Her Pearl books are appropriate for middle elementary grades and work well with historical societies and senior gatherings.
-Contact Hoch at firstname.lastname@example.org for more information and to schedule a visit.